 An avocado roll contains approximately 140 calories, 28 grams of carbohydrates, 5.7 grams of fat and 2.1 grams of protein.

-Do you know any interesting nutritional facts about sushi that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any interesting facts about sushi?
+Share them in the comments below!